 I moved from Los Angeles to Israel in 2012 on the heels of great grief and loss.
 Everybody thought I was crazy.
 But the heartfelt memoir I would write about my experiences would prove everybody wrong and heal all of my wounds.
-I knew there would be no shortage of lessons to learn and tales to tell; Israel is arguably one of the world’s most intense, scrutinized, storied places.
 This was going to be my Year in Provence, my Under the Tuscan Sun, my Eat, Pray Love.
 I just had to wait for it all to make sense.
 But it didn’t exactly happen that way.
 It turns out that you can’t really outrun grief and that regaining a sense of purpose can take time.
 In my case, a lot of time and a very special person named Gidon Lev.

-I didn’t know it at the time but only two months before I arrived in Israel in 2012, Gidon had lost his wife and co-adventurer of over forty-one years.
-Susan’s death was a terrible blow.
-It may have been that great sorrow, the need to keep busy, that allowed him to introspect for the first time in a long time.
-Whatever the reason, it was then that Gidon began the slow, painstaking process of writing down the story of his life.
-He began to search for an editor to help him proofread and organize his writings.
-Eventually, he was referred to me.
+I didn’t know it at the time but only two months before I arrived in Israel in 2012, Gidon lost his wife of over forty-one years.
+Susan’s death was a terrible blow for Gidon and the whole family.
+It was that great sorrow and a need to keep busy that allowed him the time and space to introspect for the first time in a long time through writing down the story of his life.
+It was through his writing that my life and Gidon’s overlapped.